 A more technical definition of a tropical cyclone is:

-A non-frontal low pressure system of synoptic scale developing over warm waters having organised convection and a maximum mean wind speed of 34 knots or greater extending more than half-way around near the centre and persisting for at least six hours.
+A warm-cored, non-frontal low-pressure system of synoptic scale developing over warm waters, and having organised convection and a (10-minute mean) wind speed of at least 34 knots or 63 km/h, extending more than half way around near the centre and persisting for at least six hours.

 A cluster of thunderstorms can develop over warm tropical oceans.
 If that cluster persists in an area of low pressure, it can start rotating.
 If the conditions are just right, the cluster of thunderstorms can grow in size and sustain itself and then develop into a tropical cyclone.